 So, in summary: Sir Garfield averaged just under 58 with the bat, held the world-record Test score (365*) for nearly 40 years, took 235 wickets bowling every imaginable style and was a freak in the field.
 Only Bradman is a surer pick than his guy, and some would even switch the order.

 - Catches/stumpings: 379/37

 This is probably the most contentious spot on the list.
 Do you go with the best specialist wicketkeeper, or with the best all-round player who wore the gloves?

 In our eyes, there is no contest.
 Adam Gilchrist was not only a highly competent glovesman, but one of the most brutal left-hand hitters ever to play the game.
-Coming in at seven, he was the X-factor in that great Australian Test side around the turn of the millennium, while his opening partnerships with Mark Waugh and Matthew Hayden in ODIs were integral in the Aussies’ three consecutive Cricket World Cup victories.
+Coming in at seven, he was the X-factor in that great Australian Test side around the turn of the millennium, often making Ashes fixtures his own, while his opening partnerships with Mark Waugh and Matthew Hayden in ODIs were integral in the Aussies’ three consecutive Cricket World Cup victories.

 The likes of Alan Knott and Ian Healy may have been more technically adept behind the stumps, but Gilchrist was never a liability as a wicketkeeper.
 Indeed, his reach and athleticism made him a wonderful catcher to fast bowling, while his 92 international stumpings are testament to the solid service he provided Shane Warne and Stuart MacGill.

 He’s the greatest number seven ever to play the game – without exception.

 - Average: 20.94

 He may not have had the physical presence of Joel Garner, the raw speed of Michael Holding, or the sheer menace of Curtly Ambrose, but the late Malcolm Marshall was probably the best of the great West Indian fast bowlers of yore – if not the very best of all fast bowlers, ever.